sf-wdi-19-20/staging-modules/w3_d2_2_intro_to_express/README.md

 ### Basic Challenges

-1. Install Node & npm
+1. Install Node & npm & nodemon
-2. Install and start an express app in a new directory
+2. Install and start an express app in a new directory (see Docs & Resources above)
-3. Show "Hello World!" on the root url of an express app.
+3. Show "Hello World!" on the root url of an express app. (hint: use `res.send(string)`)
-4. Show a JSON array of user objects (hint: use `res.json(users)` where `users` is an array of objects.
+4. Show a JSON array of user objects at `/users` (hint: use `res.json(users)` where `users` is an array of objects.

 ### Stretch Challenges

-1.
+1. Show a JSON array of user objects at `/books` (hint: use `res.json(books)` where `books` is an array of objects.
-2.
+2. Show a JSON array of user objects at `/users` where each user has some books (hint: make an array of users with an attribute called `books` that is an array of books.)
-3.
+3. Use the [express generator](http://expressjs.com/starter/generator.html) to start an express app. . . *drop the mic